bravetechnologycoop/BraveSensor/server/README.md

 [![Build Status](https://travis-ci.com/bravetechnologycoop/BraveSensor.svg?branch=main)](https://travis-ci.com/bravetechnologycoop/BraveSensor)

-# How to release a new version of BraveSensor Server
+# How to release a new version of BraveSensor Server and Firmware

 ## 1. Update git to reflect the new release